david-rox-387/IVA_SCRAPER/README.md

     cse_id=os.getenv('GOOGLE_CSE_ID')
 )

+# Search methods:

-# Get company information using VAT number
+# 1. Search by VAT number only
 result = scraper.get_company_info("07727071008")
 print(result)

-# Get company information using company name
+# 2. Search by company name only
 result = scraper.get_company_info("COMPANY SRL")
 print(result)

-# Get company information using both
+# 3. Search by both name and VAT number
 result = scraper.get_company_info("COMPANY SRL 07727071008")
 print(result)
 ```

-## Search Parameter
+## Search Parameters

-The `get_company_info` method accepts a string parameter that can be:
+The `get_company_info` method is flexible and accepts:

-- A VAT number (e.g., "07727071008")
+- VAT number only: `"07727071008"`
-- A company name (e.g., "COMPANY SRL")
+- Company name only: `"COMPANY SRL"`
-- A combination of both (e.g., "COMPANY SRL 07727071008")
+- Combined search: `"COMPANY SRL 07727071008"`

-The search will be performed using the provided information to find the most relevant company data.
+The search will use the provided information to find the most relevant company data.
+When using both name and VAT number, the search is typically more accurate.

 ## Response Format